maxnatamo/maxnatamo/src/content/blog/2023/03/gitlab-terraform-state.md

 concepts scale all the way to multi-cluster setups.

 As part of using Terraform, it's nice to automatically provision new hardware, when such a state is desired.
-This can inherently be done by all build- and CI-systems, but I like to use GitLab CI, for it's seamless integration with GitLab and it's simplicity.
+This can inherently be done by all build systems, but I like to use GitLab CI, for it's seamless integration with GitLab and it's simplicity.

 ### Managed State

 Terraform uses states to make sure no resource is provisioned twice.
-This is much like the desired-state/current-state of Kubernetes, where you'd want the to to match.
+This is much like the desired-state/current-state of Kubernetes, where you'd want the to match.
 Instead of saving the state in a daemon, Terraform saves it in a `terraform.tfstate`-file.
 This is fine for a single developer, but it falls apart when multiple developers and/or multiple machines are used to deploy.

 For that reason, GitLab has a option for *Terraform Managed State*.
 This will save the Terraform state on GitLab itself, which will persist through builds.